-As the Department’s Director, Mr. Turner is responsible for overseeing the stewardship of the City's parkland, urban forests and greenspace, park facilities and buildings; recreational programming and activities; parks budget management and facilities management practices.
-He administers a staff of approximately 700 full‐time, part-time, and seasonal employees.
+As Interim Director of the Houston Parks and Recreation Department, he is responsible for overseeing the stewardship of the City's parkland, urban forests and greenspaces, park facilities and buildings, recreational programming and activities, parks budget management, and facilities management.
+He administers a staff of approximately 700 full‐time and seasonal employees.

 HPARD HISTORIC TIMELINE